SvenGroot/Ookii.CommandLine/docs/DefiningArguments.md

 The names and aliases of the automatic arguments can be customized using the [`LocalizedStringProvider`][] class.

-If your class defined an argument with the a name or alias matching the names or aliases of either of the automatic arguments, that argument will not be automatically added.
-In addition, you can disable either automatic argument using the [`ParseOptions`][].
+If your class defines an argument where the name or an alias matches the names or aliases of either of the automatic arguments, that argument will not be automatically added.
+In addition, you can disable either automatic argument using the [`ParseOptions`][] class.

 Next, we'll take a look at how to [parse the arguments we've defined](ParsingArguments.md)